tattle-made/kosh-v2/docs/search.md

 - Add an export to .csv action for group select

 - Add hover state to singlepost

   - open in external tab, expand within site

+- make search-result.js component such that it can respond to changes in the search context or the query string for /search